caseyocampo/blog-eleventy-tailwind/src/pages/about.md

 permalink: "/about/"
 ---

 I work as a full-time Senior Accessibility Engineer working at WebstaurantStore.
-Check out my [accessibility and web development](/certifications/) certifications, [web projects](/projects/), and learnings I've shared online.
+Check out my [accessibility and web development certifications](/certifications/) and [web projects](/projects/).

 When I’m not working my day job or coding side projects, I like to keep myself active.
 My hobbies include reading, going to the gym, running, and playing guitar.